 The Editorial Board will continuously work to monitor and safeguard publication ethics: guidelines for retracting articles; maintenance of the integrity of academic records; preclusion of business needs from compromising intellectual and ethical standards; publishing corrections, clarifications, retractions, and apologies when needed; and excluding plagiarized and fraudulent data.
 The editors maintain the following responsibilities: responsibility and authority to reject and accept articles; avoid any conflict of interest with respect to articles they reject or accept; promote the publication of corrections or retractions when errors are found; and preserve the anonymity of reviewers.

 CiSE is an open-access journal.
 Articles are distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by-nc/4.0/), which permits unrestricted non-commercial use, distribution, and reproduction in any medium, provided the original work is properly cited.
-Author(s) do not need to permission to use tables or figures published in CiSE in other journals, books, or media for scholarly and educational purposes.
-This policy is in accordance with the Budapest Open Access Initiative definition of open access.
+Author(s) do not need permission to use tables or figures published in CiSE in other journals, books, or media for scholarly and non-commercial purposes.
+For any commercial use of material from this open-access journal, permission must be obtained from Korean Shoulder and Elbow Society (email: email@example.com).

-ICiSE encourages data sharing wherever possible, unless this is prevented by ethical, privacy, or confidentiality matters.
+CiSE encourages data sharing wherever possible unless this is prevented by ethical, privacy, or confidentiality matters.
 Authors wishing to do so may deposit their data in a publicly accessible repository and include a link to the DOI within the text of the manuscript.

 • Decision letter will be sent to corresponding author via registered e-mail.
 Reviewers can request authors to revise the content.
 The corresponding author must indicate the modifications made in their item-by-item response to the reviewers’ comments.
 Failure to resubmit the revised manuscript within 4 weeks of the editorial decision is regarded as a withdrawal.